Acclimatisation of Wall Panels

 SCORE AND SNAP

-(Shown Left): 1 – Score the surface of the panel with a utility knife, using a straight edge as the guide.
+(Shown below): 1 – Score the surface of the panel with a utility knife, using a straight edge as the guide.
 2 – Place panel along a straight, flat surface with score seam facing up and aligned with the edge.
 3 – Secure the edge resting on the surface and gently apply pressure to the free, overhanging edge.
 Panel should ‘snap’ along score-line.
 4 – Sand any ragged edges with a sanding block prior to installation.

 When cutting Concreate wall panels around intricate or detailed objects, a jigsaw or other small hand-held cutting devices may be employed as long as the bit/blade is diamond tipped and intended for use with concrete.
 Always secure panel to working surface prior to making detailed cuts.
 It is recommended that any power activated tools be connected to an appropriate dust evacuation system when cutting dry.

 Proper Personal Protective Equipment (PPE) must be worn at all times to protect from injury during installation of this product.
 Personal Protective Equipment (PPE) includes, but is not limited to the following: hard hat, eye protection, ear protection, respiratory protection and work gloves.

 POST INSTALLATION CARE